jcumby/PIEFACE/README.rst

 Installation
 ============

-See `installation`_.
-On Windows, the easiest way is to download and run the most recent pieface Windows Installer in `Downloads`_.
+For detailed instructions, see `installation`_.
+On Windows, the easiest way is to download and run the most recent pieface Windows Installer from `Downloads`_.

 ====================
 License and Citation